 We investigated her background, appeared in court on behalf of our client and proved not only the allegations were unsupported by any credible evidence, but that there was no future threat of harm.

 The judge dismissed the request for a permanent restraining order.
 (In re matter of P.A.)

 14. PHYSICAL ABUSE

 The client was charged with harassing and physically abusing two people.
-Both of the people testified during the trial.
+Both of the two people testified during the trial.

 15. THREATS OF PHYSICAL HARM